 HPCS issued a report with our findings and recommendations for a plaster conservation treatment to GBCA.
 We recommended a plaster consolidation treatment to stabilize the auditorium ceiling.
 The HPCS plaster consolidation method was particularly well suited for this project because it strengthens traditional plaster systems with little or no intervention at the face of the plaster, and the treatment has no appreciable affect to the acoustic qualities of plaster.

-The HPCS consolidation methodology and products were ultimately specified for the stabilization of the auditorium ceiling.
+The HPCS consolidation methodology and products were used for the stabilization of the auditorium ceiling.
 This procedure allowed for the removal of the wire mesh and the proper cosmetic restoration of the remainder of the plaster in the hall.
+The project was successfully completed in 2021.